mnx-solutions/incident-response-docs/docs/after/post_mortem_process.md

 1. Begin populating the page with all of the information you have.
     * The timeline should be the main focus to begin with.
         * The timeline should include important changes in status/impact, and also key actions taken by responders.
-        * You should mark the start of the incident in red, and the resolution in green (for when we went into/out of SEV).
+        * You should mark the start of the incident in red, and the resolution in green (for when we went into/out of Critical/High Priority).
     * Go through the history in Slack to identify the responders, and add them to the page.
-        * Identify the Incident Commander and Scribe in this list.
+        * Identify the On-Call Person and any other people involved in the incident.

 1. Populate the page with more detailed information.
-    * For each item in the timeline, identify a metric, or some third-party page where the data came from.
-This could be a link to a Datadog graph, a SumoLogic search, a Tweet, etc. Anything which shows the data point you're trying to illustrate in the timeline.
+    * For each item in the timeline, identify a metric ([Grafana](https://grafana.mnxsolutions.com) or [Nagios](https://nagios.mnxsolutions.com)), where the data came from.
+Anything which shows the data point you're trying to illustrate in the timeline.

 1. Perform an analysis of the incident.
     * Capture all available data regarding the incident.
 What caused it, how many customers were affected, etc.
     * Any commands or queries you use to look up data should be posted in the page so others can see how the data was gathered.
-    * Capture the impact to customers (generally in terms of event submission, delayed processing, and slow notification delivery)
+    * Capture the impact to customers (Site Down, MySQL Issue affected select queries, etc...)
     * Identify the underlying cause of the incident (What happened, and why did it happen).

-1. Create any followup action JIRA tickets (or note down topics for discussion if we need to decide on a direction to go before creating tickets),
+1. Create any followup action tickets or Asana Projects (or note down topics for discussion if we need to decide on a direction to go before creating tickets),
     * Go through the history in Slack to identify any TODO items.
-    * Label all tickets with their severity level and date tags.
+    * Label all tickets with their priority level and date tags.
     * Any actions which can reduce re-occurrence of the incident.
         * (There may be some trade-off here, and that's fine.
 Sometimes the ROI isn't worth the effort that would go into it).
     * Identify any actions which can make our incident response process better.